dorjeduck/llm.mojo/README.md

 - **train_gpt2_basic.mojo**: Basic port of train_gpt2.c to Mojo, which does not leverage Mojo's capabilities.
 Beyond the initial commit, we will not provide further updates for the 'train_gpt2_basic' version, except for necessary bug fixes.
 - **train_gpt2.mojo**: Enhanced version utilizing Mojo's performance gems like vectorization and parallelization.
 Work in progress.

+## Note

+Due to a bug in Mojo 24.3, `train_gpt2.mojo' starts with a warning right now, but runs correctly.
+The fix for this bug is currently in review by Modular ([modularml/mojo#2429](https://github.com/modularml/mojo/issues/2429)

 ## How to use

 Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.

-Ensure that you have Mojo version 24.2.1 installed.
+Ensure that you have Mojo version 24.3 installed.
 To use llm.mojo, run:

 ```bash
 pip install -r requirements.txt